Updated 1 year ago

-The first thing you should to know — every image uploaded into your Media Library will automatically create several thumbnails with smaller sizes (dimensions in pixels), this is a default WordPress mechanism.
-The quantity of such thumbnails depends on original dimensions of an image and your settings.
+The first thing you should know — every image uploaded into your Media Library will automatically create several thumbnails with smaller sizes (dimensions in pixels), this is a default WordPress mechanism.
+The number of such thumbnails depends on the original dimensions of an image and your settings.
 Check the table below.

 Predefined Image Sizes #

 |Dimensions (px)||Provided by||System name||Changeable?||Used by default in|